W.B. Mason Stadium - Stonehill Skyhawks Football

 The Sky’s The Limit

 Many who follow college sports in New England were surprised when tiny Stonehill College, a school with an undergraduate enrollment of 2,500 students, announced in April 2022 that they were elevating their athletic programs to the Division One level and becoming a member of the Northeast Conference.
-The private Catholic school is located in North Easton, Massachusetts, on the original estate of Frederick Lathrop Ames Jr. It was founded in 1948 by the Congregation of Holy Cross.
+The private Catholic school is located in North Easton, Massachusetts on the original estate of Frederick Lathrop Ames Jr. It was founded in 1948 by the Congregation of Holy Cross.

+W.B Mason, a business supply company headquartered in neighboring Brockton purchased the naming rights for the facility.
+The company, led by CEO and Stonehill alumnus Leo Meehan, pitched in $1.5 million of the $4 million construction cost of the stadium.
 The playing field is dedicated in honor of Tim “Cogs” Coughlin, a class of 1980 alumnus and member of the Stonehill football team, who lost his life in the attacks on the World Trade Center.
 In addition to serving as home to the Skyhawks football team, W.B.
-Mason also serves as home to Stonehill’s field hockey, lacrosse, and track and field teams.
+Mason also serves as home to Stonehill’s field hockey, lacrosse and track and field teams.

-Food & Beverage 2
+Food & Beverage 3

-Atmosphere 2
+Atmosphere 3

-Neighborhood 3
+Neighborhood 2

-More information about local accommodations, restaurants, and attractions can be found here.
+More information about local accommodations, restaurants and attractions can be found here.

-Fans 3
+Fans 2

 There’s a decent, if not overwhelming, turnout by the student body.
 The majority of the fans in attendance appear to be locals, many of whom have a connection to the players down on the field.
-With the Northeast Conference’s compact geographic footprint, you’ll be sure to see a good number of visiting fans in the stands.
+With the NEC’s compact geographic footprint, you’ll be sure to see a good number of visiting fans in the stands.

 Access 4

-Stonehill College is located in suburban North Easton, MA, directly to the west of the city of Brockton and 25 miles south of Boston.
+Stonehill College is located in suburban Easton, MA, directly to the west of the city of Brockton and 25 miles south of Boston.
 The campus is easily accessible, as both Interstates 495 and 93 lead to Route 24, which runs north-south just a mile from W.B.
 Mason Stadium.
 The stadium is located on the western edge of campus, adjacent to some of Stonehill’s other athletic facilities, including Lou Gorman Field and the Sally Blair Ames Athletic Complex.

 Seating consists of a single grandstand that runs the length of the field.
 The center sections contain individual molded plastic seats, with the rest of the seating consisting of metal bleachers without backs.
-This new grandstand is fully ADA-compliant and easily accessible for all fans.
+This new grandstand is fully ADA compliant and easily accessible for all fans.
 Fans looking for an alternate viewpoint can take advantage of the standing room along the southern edge of the field.

 Unfortunately, the presence of a track surrounding the football field pushes the seats a bit further from the action.
 This is a common feature of the multi-purpose fields that are found at smaller schools.
-Restrooms are located in the Sally Blair Ames Athletic Complex, with additional port-a-johns available behind the grandstand.
+Rest rooms are located in the Sally Blair Ames Athletic Complex, with additional port-a-johns available behind the grandstand.

 Return on Investment 5

-Tickets to Skyhawks games are sold as general admission, with tickets priced at $12.
-Seniors 65+ and students can purchase tickets for $7.
-Children 12 and under are admitted at no charge.
-Waiting until game day to buy your tickets increases the price by three dollars.
-Parking is free in the lot near the stadium.
+Parking is free in the lots near the stadium.
 With inexpensive concessions, an afternoon at a Stonehill football game is a very affordable entertainment option for southeastern Massachusetts sports fans.

 Extras 1